it-frettchen/it-frettchen.github.io/aboutme.md

 subtitle: Watt macht dieses Getier eigentlich?
 ---

-My name is IT-Frettchen, some call it IT-Ferret.
+My name is IT-Frettchen, some might call me IT-Ferret.

 I have the following qualities:

-- I rock a great mustache
+- I'm as curious as a cat
-- I'm geeky as hell
+- I'm geeky as a frettchen could be

-What else do you need?
+What else do you need? :D

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just wait.
-There'll be words here soon.
+I grew up with the 386 cpu, a gameboy without any colors and cats.